Tinram/RND64/ReadMe.md

     rnd64.exe or rnd64   (Windows)        display command-line options, as above ./rnd64              (Linux)

-    rnd64 -a 1k f.txt                     output 1kB of random bytes, in the range 1 to 255, to the file 'f.txt'
+    rnd64 -a 1k f.txt                     output 1kB of random bytes to the file 'f.txt'
     rnd64 -f 1k f.txt                     output 1kB of zeros to 'f.txt'
     rnd64 -r 1k f.txt                     output a restricted range of 7-bit ASCII characters (33 to 126) to 'f.txt'
-    rnd64 -f 500m | pv > /dev/null        send 500MB of zeros to /dev/null with 'pv' displaying the throughput rate (Linux)
+    rnd64 -f 4g | pv > /dev/null          send 4GB of zeros to /dev/null with 'pv' displaying the throughput rate (Linux)
     rnd64 -c 1k | ent                     pipe 1kB of crypto bytes to the program 'ent' rnd64 -a 1k | nc 192.168.1.20 80      pipe 1kB of random bytes to 'netcat' to send to 192.168.1.20 on port 80
-    rnd64 -f 6g | pv > /dev/null          with lots of RAM - stress your system!
+    rnd64 -f 100g | pv > /dev/null        stress your system

-###### WARNING: RND64 depends upon the free memory of the system for data dumping (writing to a file in a single action, not in chunks).
-For large file dumps (over 1GB) consider first the free memory, and if using a mechanical hard drive, the drive's age and performance.
-On Linux systems, a large GB value that works on a freshly booted system, may not work on the same busy long-running system, because of caching and application requirements.
+###### WARNING: For large file dumps to disk (over 1GB) &ndash; for HDDs consider the drive's age and performance; for SSDs consider the write wear.
+As well as warming the CPU, RND64 is quite capable of filling up drive space and reducing SSD lifetime.

 ## Build